145th Street Corridor Project

 Detour routes

-The primary detour routes when heading east and west are N 155th and N 130th Streets.
-There are no impacts to traffic travelling north and south on Meridian Avenue N, 1st Avenue, 5th Avenue or 15th Avenue NE.
+The primary detour route when heading east and west is N 155th Street.
+There are no impacts to traffic travelling north and south on Meridian Avenue N, 1st Avenue, or 15th Avenue NE.
 However, northbound travelers on 1st Avenue are restricted from turning left to go west on Northeast 155th Street.
 See below for a detailed map of the detour routes.